boostkpi/docs.github.io/api/index.md

 }
 ```

-## How can I fetch the breakdown or heatmap data through the API?
+## How can I fetch the overview or heatmap data through the API?

-The data in the breakdown or heatmap table can be fetched by a POST request to 'dashboard.boostkpi.com/rootcause/metric/breakdown'.
+The data in the overview or heatmap table can be fetched by a POST request to 'dashboard.boostkpi.com/rootcause/metric/breakdown'.

 The request should have a json body containing: